yvoronoy/awesome-english/README.md

 - [Lyrics Training](http://lyricstraining.com/) - LyricsTraining is the new way to learn English and other languages through music and the lyrics of your favourite songs.
 - [Quizlet](https://quizlet.com/) - Simple Tools That Let You Study Words.
 - [Grammarly](http://grammarly.com/) - Grammarly makes you a better writer by finding and correcting up to 10 times more mistakes than your Word Processor.

+## Online Dictionaries
+- [Forvo](http://forvo.com/) -  Find out How Any English Word Is Pronounced in Different Countries.
+- [Oxford Dictionaries](http://www.oxfordlearnersdictionaries.com/) - Dictionaries with Meanings, Definitions, Pronunciations and Pictures.

 ## Answers
 - [How can I improve my English listening abilities?](https://www.quora.com/How-can-I-improve-my-English-listening-abilities)